Weather Radios: Ratings of Sources

 by Contributors to eHam.net

 Our AssessmentThis site for ham radio enthusiasts includes user feedback on weather radios.
 Navigation is easy, with comments listed in a table format that includes an average rating, number of reviews and last review date.
-Contributors seem knowledgeable about radios, which increases review credibility.
-The Midland WR-300 is one of only a few current radios that receive enough feedback for their ratings to be meaningful.
+Contributors seem knowledgeable about radios, which increases review credibility, though most of the radios listed are older models and many are discontinued.

 Severe Weather/Storm Chasing